Daria Massey

-Life and career
+Early life and career

-Massey is of multiracial background (European and Asian).
+Massey is of multiracial background.
+European and Asian.
+(Another sources says, more specifically, "of Irish and Chinese extraction".)
+After having been a child actress for Warner Bros. she went back to that studio in 1959 to portray "a full-grown gypsy girl" in The Miracle.

 In 1957 she played the lead role of Zumila alongside actor Sabu in Sabu and the Magic Ring.
 In 1960 she had the role of Lomita Stevens in High School Caesar, her appearance in this film being described by Jeffery Dennis as "creepy, semi-comatose" and "look[ing[ like Vampirella without the cleavage".
 Other feature films in which she played include The Miracle of Our Lady of Fatima (1952), The Iron Mistress (1952) and The Ladies Man (1961) as Miss Tickey.
 She also played in various TV shows, such as The Islanders, in which she had the role of a "a luscious belly-wiggling Javanese", Death Valley Days, The Stu Erwin Show, West Point, Wagon Train, Follow the Sun, McHale's Navy.

 Personal life

 Massey was married to David N. Carr, an oil company executive from 1956 until their divorce in 1958, and then to stage manager David F. Joesting from 1961 to 1962.